RS2002/GDPR-Food-Delivery/README.md

 # GFD: GDPR Food Delivery

-**Article:** Zijian Zhao, Sen Li*, "The Impact of GDPR on On-Demand Food Delivery Platforms: A Multi-Agent Reinforcement Learning Framework" (under way)
+**Article:** Zijian Zhao, Sen Li*, "The Impact of GDPR on On-Demand Food-Delivery Platforms with Discriminatory Order Assignment and Personalized Courier Payment" (under way)

 The code is based on [RS2002/Double-PDF: Official Repository for The Paper, Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework](https://github.com/RS2002/Double-PDF).